The Best Time to Visit Iceland - A Comprehensive Guide

 What should I wear when visiting Iceland in summer?

-Even in summer, weather in Iceland can be unpredictable.
+Even in summer, the weather in Iceland can be unpredictable.
 Pack layers, including a warm jacket, waterproof outer layer, hat, gloves, sturdy footwear, and warm socks.
 Don't forget your swimsuit for geothermal lagoon visits!
 You can read our Ultimate Guide on What to Wear in Iceland for tips about dressing appropriately any time of year.

 Can I rent a car and drive in Iceland any time of the year?